foggynight/game-of-life/olcPixelGameEngine/README.md

 Copyright (C) 2020 Robert Coffey

-This program is licensed under both the GPLv2 and OLC-3 licenses.
+This program is additionally licensed under the OLC-3 license.